-13. The weapon of INDRA fell upon his adversaries; with his sharp and excellent (shaft) he destroyed their cities; he then reached VRITRA with his thunderbolt, and (by) slaying him, exhilarated his mind.

-14. Thou, INDRA, hast protected KUTSA, grateful for his praises: thou hast defended the excellent DAŚADYU engaged in battle: the dust of thy courser's hoofs ascended to heaven: the son of SWITRÁ, (through thy favour), rose up, to be again upborne by men.a and buffaloes.
-Sushham, literally drying, drying up, is applied to $V{ritra}$ or the cloud, as withholding the moisture necessary for fertility.
+- 13. The weapon of Indra fell upon his adversaries; with his sharp and excellent (shaft) he destroyed their cities; he then reached VRITRA with his thunderbolt, and (by) slaying him, exhilarated his mind. - 14.
+Thou, Indra, hast protected Kutsa, grateful for his praises: thou hast defended the excellent Daśadyu engaged in battle: the dust of thy courser's hoofs ascended to heaven: the son of Switra, (through thy favour), rose up, to be again upborne by men.^a - 15.
+Thou hast protected, Maghavan, the excellent son of Switrá, when combating for his lands, and encouraged (by thee) when immersed in water; do thou inflict sharp pains on those of and buffaloes.
+Sushham, literally drying, drying up, is applied to Vritra or the cloud, as withholding the moisture necessary for fertility.

-15. Thou hast protected, MAGHAVAN, the excellent son of SWITRÁ, when combating for his lands, and encouraged (by thee) when immersed in water; do thou inflict sharp pains on those of a Kutsa is said to be a Rishi, founder of a Gotra, a religious family or school, and is elsewhere spoken of as the particular friend of Indra, or even as his son; he is the reputed author of several hymns: we have a Purukutsa in the Purúňas, but he was a Rájá, the son of Múndhútri.-Vishúu Purúňa, 363.
-Daśa dyuk is also called a Rishi; but he appears to have been a warrior: no mention of him is found in the Purúňas.
+^{} Kutsa is said to be a Rishi, founder of a Gotra, a religious family or school, and is elsewhere spoken of as the particular friend of Indra, or even as his son; he is the reputed author of several hymns: we have a Purukutsa in the Puránas, but he was a Rájá, the son of Mándhátri.-Vishňu Purána, 363.
+Daśa dyuk is also called a Rishi; but he appears to have been a warrior: no mention of him is found in the Puránas.
 The same may be said of Swaitreya, or Switrya, the son of a female termed Switrá.
-Switrya is described in the next stanza as having hidden himself in a pool of water, through fear of his enemies. hostile minds, who have long stood (in enmity) against us.
+Switrya is described in the next stanza as having hidden himself in a pool of water, through fear of his enemies.

+hostile minds, who have long stood (in enmity) against us.

-Súkta IV.
+SÚKTA IV.
 (XXXIV.)

-The Rishi is the same; the hymn is addressed to the Aświns; the metre is Trishtubh, except in the ninth and twelfth stanzas. in which it is Jagati.
+The Rishi is the same; the hymn is addressed to the Aswins; the metre is Trishiubh, except in the ninth and twelfth stanzas. in which it is Jagati.

-1. Wise Aświns, be present with us thrige today:" vast is your vehicle, as well as your munificence: your union is like that of the shining (day) and dewy (night): (suffer yourselves) to be detained by the learned (priests).

-2. Three are the solid (wheels) of your abundance-bearing chariot, as all (the gods) have known (it to be), when attendant on VENÁ, the beloved of SOMA:b three are the columns placed (above it) for support,c and in it thrice do you journey by night, and thrice by day.
+- Varga IV. - 1.
+Wise Aświns, be present with us thrige to-day: a vast is your vehicle, as well as your munificence: your union is like that of the shining (day) and dewy (night): (suffer yourselves) to be detained by the learned (priests). - 2.
+Three are the solid (wheels) of your abundance-bearing chariot, as all (the gods) have known (it to be), when attendant on Vená, the beloved of Soma: three are the columns placed (above it) for support, and in it thrice do you journey by night, and thrice by day.

-n We have a variety of changes rung in this hymn upon the number 'three.'
-In this place, allusion, it is said, is made either to the three diurnal sacrifices, at dawn, mid-day, and sunset. to the faculty of all divinities, of being tripathagáh, or goin equally through the heavens, the firmament, and the earth.
+We have a variety of changes rung in this hymn upon the number 'three.'
+In this place, allusion, it is said, is made either to the three diurnal sacrifices, at dawn, mid-day, and sunset, to the faculty of all divinities, of being tripathagáh, or goin equally through the heavens, the firmament, and the earth.

-b The Aswins are said to have filled their Ratha, or car, with all sorts of good things when they went to the marriage of Vend with Soma,-a legend not found in the Puránas.
+b The Aswins are said to have filled their Ratha, or car, with all sorts of good things when they went to the marriage of Vend with Soma,-a legend not found in the Puranas.

-c So the Scholiast explains Skambhúsah skabhitása árabhe, posts standing up from the body of the car, which the riders may lay hold of, if by its rapid or uneven motion they should be afraid of falling out.
+^c So the Scholiast explains Skambhásah skabhitása árabhe, posts standing up from the body of the car, which the riders may lay hold of, if by its rapid or uneven motion they should be afraid of falling out.